What are the signs I may need to replace my power steering hoses in my Dodge Ram truck?

 - External Wear or Abrasion.
 This signals that these lines are have been in contact with another engine component and need to be replaced.

 - Thick discolored power steering fluid is caused by either the age of the power steering fluid or degradation of the power steering lines internal casings.
-We recommend an immediate changing of the power steering lines and a complete fluid flush.
+We recommend an immediate change of the power steering lines and a complete fluid flush.

 - High temperatures and prolonged use cause the power steering hoses to deteriorate from the inside addressing this issue sooner rather than later will help prevent more costly repairs.